 Extra low voltage versions of the switched live signals are also available.
 Link two contacts to activate the signal.

-7.4.2 VOLT FREE CONTACTS
+7.6.2 VOLT FREE CONTACTS

 The volt free contacts are not fused.
 If these are used to power any external equipment, the installer must provide adequate fusing or other protections.
-These contacts are rated at 5A resistive, 0.5A inductive.